flapanther33781/poe-filter/docs/README.md

 #### What are your plans for adding new items introduced in the new league?

-I've looked at some of GGG's notes about what items they've added to the game, but from my perspective the first thing I need to find out is whether or not poe.ninja has added them to the list of items they're tracking.
-If they have then I might only need to update 1 HTML link to the items they've added, and after that they should automatically be included into the filters this tool generates.
+I've looked at some of GGG's notes about what items they've added to the game, but from my perspective the first thing I need to do is find out is whether or not poe.ninja has added them to the list of items they're tracking.
+If they have then I might only need to update my link to the items they've added, and after that they should automatically be included into the filters this tool generates.
 But there will be some delay and process between getting their new items and then finding out if there are any they've left out.
 If you know of some item that my tool is not handling, please open an issue in the Issues section at the top of the Github page to let me know to look at it.

 #### What additional features will you be adding to this tool?

 I'm open to suggestions, but right now on my list I have:

 - A white border to indicate items 1x1/1x2/2x1 items, and red border for 1x3 and 2x2.
-(ADDED - Testing now.)
+(ADDED.)
 - A way to select which league you want pricing for.
-(ADDED - Testing now.)
+(ADDED.)
-- Create auto-override for Fated Unique items (Uniques that have an itemized prophecy) (ADDED - Testing now.)
+- Create auto-override for Fated Unique items (Uniques that have an itemized prophecy) (ADDED, need to add checkbox.)
-- All vendor recipies, with checkboxes (handy for challenges)
+- All vendor recipies, with checkboxes (handy for challenges - some added)
+- A button to hide some corrupt items - (ADDED.
+For MF, to limit Corrupted Rare 5L or 6S set the non-influenced ilvl Rare slider to ilvl 100.)
-- Separate sliders for gems/cards/prophs/etc?
+- Separate sliders for gems/cards/prophs/etc - not sure if I should do this.
-- Additional color themes (suggestions welcome)
+- Additional color themes (suggestions welcome!)
 - Find a way to include poe.ninja confidence ratings to filter out overpriced items with low-confidence
 - Include filtering identified items by # of T1 mods, T2 mods, etc